-Alexander Hamilton was born in Charlestown, Nevis, in the West Indies on January 11, 1757 (or 1755)*, to James Hamilton, a Scottish merchant of St. Christopher and Rachel Fawcett.
-(Note that 1757 is the year Hamilton claimed he was born; however, some experts believe he was born in 1755.)
+Alexander Hamilton was born in Charlestown, Nevis, in the West Indies on January 11, 1757 (or 1755), to James Hamilton, a Scottish merchant of St. Christopher, and Rachel Fawcett.
 Rachel's father was a Huguenot physician and planter.
-She had previously been married to a Danish proprietor on St. Croix very young which ended in divorce — where the court then prohibited her remarriage.
-The marriage to James Hamilton was acceptable socially on Nevis (West Indies), but not elsewhere.
-The union resulted in the birth of two sons.
-It was not a very successful marriage either... they were living apart less than 10 years later.
+While very young, she had been married to and divorced from a Danish proprietor on St. Croix.
+After her divorce, the court prohibited her remarriage.
+The marriage to James Hamilton was acceptable socially in the West Indies, but not elsewhere.
+The union resulted in the birth of two sons, but they were living apart less than 10 years later.
 Rachel and her boys lived on St. Croix, dependent on her relatives.
 She passed away in 1768.
 His father survived until 1799 — but the boys were virtually orphans before they were even teenagers.

-He started school in Elizabethtown NJ, but by 1773 was entered at Kings College (Now Columbia).
-He was quite a mature young man, with a strong grasp on political issues with a working knowledge of British and American government which he exhibited in a series of anonymous pamphlets so discerning, they were attributed to John Jay.
+In 1773, Hamilton was entered at King's College (Now Columbia).
+Even as a young man he had a strong grasp on political issues concerning British and American government, which he exhibited in a series of anonymous pamphlets so discerning, they were attributed to John Jay.
 He was only 17 at the time.

-In 1775, discontinuing his education, he founded a volunteer military company and on March 14, 1776, was commissioned Captain of the Provincial Company on New York Artillery.
+In 1775 he withdrew from his college studies and founded a volunteer military company.
+On March 14, 1776, Hamilton was commissioned Captain of the New York Provincial Company of Artillery.
 He exhibited great skill and intelligence in his duties with artillery, and Nathanael Greene noticed.
-(It may have been Greene who introduced Alexander Hamilton to George Washington).
-He was asked to serve on the staff of Lord Stirling, which he declined, and continued his career with the artillery effectively at Long Island, Harlem Heights, White Plains...as well as seeing action at Trenton and Princeton in the New Jersey campaign.
+He was asked to serve on the staff of Lord Stirling, which he declined, and continued his career with artillery at Long Island, Harlem Heights, White Plains, and saw action at Trenton and Princeton in the New Jersey campaign.